-- Set up next numbers by company and year.

-- Add a fiscal year to an existing record.

-- Remove a fiscal year from an existing record.
+- Select a method for next numbers by company and year. - Set up next numbers by company and year. - Add a fiscal year to an existing record. - Remove a fiscal year from an existing record.

-Set up a company record and fiscal year for each document type.
+Before you complete the tasks in this section, you must set up a company record and fiscal year for each document type.

-Forms Used to Set Up Next Numbers by Company and Fiscal Year
+4.3.2 Forms Used to Set Up Next Numbers by Company and Fiscal Year